Haivision/srt/docs/srt-live-transmit.md

     - **The timeout mechanism doesn't work on Windows at all.** It behaves as if the timeout was set to **-1** and it's not modifiable.
 - **-timeout-mode, -tm** - Timeout mode used.
 Default is 0 - timeout will happen after the specified time.
 Mode 1 cancels the timeout if the connection was established.
 - **-st, -srctime, -sourcetime** - Enable source time passthrough.
 Default: disabled.
 It is recommended to build SRT with monotonic (`-DENABLE_MONOTONIC_CLOCK=ON`) or C++ 11 steady (`-DENABLE_STDCXX_SYNC=ON`) clock to use this feature.
 - **-buffering** - Enable source buffering up to the specified number of packets.
 Default: 10.
-Minimum: 1.
+Minimum: 1 (no buffering).
 - **-chunk, -c** - use given size of the buffer.
 The default size is 1456 bytes, which is the maximum payload size for a single SRT packet.
 - **-verbose, -v** - Display additional information on the standard output.
 Note that it's not allowed to be combined with output specified as **file://con**.
 - **-statsout** - SRT statistics output: filename.
 Without this option specified, the statistics will be printed to the standard output.